G-dark/Confhub-Backend/README.md

 # Confhub-Backend
-this an api ceated to manage the data of a conference app
+This an api ceated to manage the data of a conference app.